mrmilu/engineering_proposals/good_practices/front_end_error_handling/README.md

  - **External errors:** These are errors that occur outside the application, such as a server error or a network error.
  - **Internal errors:** These are errors that occur within the application, such as a validation error or a logic error.
 Errors produced inside the application as side effect of an external error are considered external errors.
-For example: a handled server error like a unsuccessful login attempt.
+For example: a handled server error like an unsuccessful login attempt.

 In general internal errors are easier to handle because the frameworks we use give us tools to capture them and show them to the user in a friendly way.